Skip to main content

 SEWAGE DISCHARGE

-1. Discharge of untreated sewage is prohibited.
-Vessels should adhere to UK and International regulations for the discharge of sewage, including the Thames Byelaws (Byelaw 49), and PLA General Directions (General Direction 10).
+1, Discharge of untreated sewage is prohibited.
+Vessels should adhere to UK and International regulations for the discharge of sewage, including the Thames Byelaws (Byelaw 49), and PLA General Directions (GD10).
 Vessels should also adhere to any restrictions/requirements of the berth owner/operator.

 SHIP AGENTS